-'For two decades I have executed my drawing with charcoal.
-Charcoal, a medium which derives from nature; essentially a charred, burnt wood used to create mark makings and tones in drawings.
-While creating with charcoal, its physical presence reminds me of my childhood picture making, with a piece of bog oak.
-The bog oak, thousands of years old, was taken from beneath the layers of peat lands in the west of Ireland, where rural families, like my own, spent long summers ‘saving the turf’.
+'For 20 years I have executed my drawing practice in charcoal.
+The natural qualities of charcoal remind me of my childhood picture making, where I often used pieces of bog oak.
+Bog oaks are thousands of years old and sourced from beneath the layers of peat-lands in the west of Ireland, where rural families like my own spent long summers ‘saving the turf’.

-The process of using a natural simple medium to recreate man-made architectural structures, has essentially, being a core value in the work and its execution.
-Fascinated with urban environments from an early age, captivated by pictures, movies, stories and eventually experiencing cities; it was New York City, that left a lasting imprint and a desire to investigate and convey it, as a subject in my practice.
+The process of using natural mediums to recreate man-made architectural structures has essentially been a core value in the work and its execution.
+Fascinated with urban environments from an early age, captivated by pictures, movies, stories and eventually the experience of traveling; it was New York City that left a lasting imprint and a desire to investigate and convey it as a subject in my practice.

-Capturing the city, its unique urban characteristics and beauty, whilst sharing the lasting impact I felt when there, together with a strong awareness of contrast and perspective within the work, was a crucial part of this investigation.
-The medium, subject-matter and scale of the drawing depend and rely on contrast and perspective for an inclusive audience and an immersive experience.
+Capturing the city, its unique urban characteristics and beauty, a strong awareness of contrast and perspective within the work, whilst sharing the lasting impact I felt when there were crucial aspects of this investigation.
+The medium, subject-matter and scale of the drawings depend and rely on contrast and perspective.
+These are incredibly important to ensure an immersive experience for my audience.

-Finally, inviting viewers to share an experience strolling along sidewalks, crossing streets, sharing a coffee perhaps, grabbing a bargain in Chinatown or hanging on the edge of a rooftop.
+My aim is to showcase this through charcoal, merging my passions to deliver NY Rambling; a simple, greyscale, soundless environment that is unlike a regular New York sensory experience.
+It offers an opportunity to view the city’s urban details and view it through the eyes of the artist.
+These works invite viewers to share an experience strolling along sidewalks, crossing streets, sharing a coffee perhaps, grabbing a bargain in China town or hanging on the edge of a rooftop.
 Taking in the expansive area congested with gritty details, bricks, shadows, taking care to avoid that smoke stack!'